-Artifical Black salt is produced by mixing equal quantities of Sarjika Kshara and Saindhava Lavana.
+Artificial Black salt is produced by mixing equal quantities of Sarjika Kshara and Saindhava Lavana.
 The water is dried to obtain Sochal salt.

 It is largely composed of Sodium Chloride, with some amount of sulphur.

 As per an article publish in International Journal of Research in Ayurveda and Pharmacy, Suvarchal lavan is described as Potassium nitrate at one place and Unaqua Sodium Chloride at other.
-It is explained as dark coloured salt, made by dissolving common salt in a solution of crude soda and evaporating it.
+It is explained as dark colored salt, made by dissolving common salt in a solution of crude soda and evaporating it.

 Suvarchal Lavan is black salt as per – Rasamritam, by Dr Damodar Joshi, Ayurvediya Rasashastra by Dr Mishra and as per Bioactive Food as Dietary Interventions for Diabetes.

 So, it is beyond doubt established that Sauvarchana lavana, Sochal salt, black salt and Kala Namak are one and the same.

 It is composed of big sized black-brown particles.
 It dissolves in water and yields Hydrogen Sulphide.